LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/README.md

 1. filtered reviews to english
 2. filtered voted_up to 0 and 1
 3. selected specific columns of interest
-4. Corrected data types from string to numeric as needed
+4. corrected data types from string to numeric as needed

 Milestone 3